These Regulations on Degrees enter into force on 1 January 2017.

 Assessment and rectification procedures in the cases of a doctoral dissertation, licentiate thesis or an equivalent demonstration of knowledge and skills, and a Master’s thesis or an equivalent study attainment or project included in advanced studies, are governed by the provisions in sections 44, 82, 83 and 84 of the Universities Act (558/2009).

-In accordance with the paragraph 6, section 13 of the Regulations of the University of Tampere, a student may appeal in writing to the school’s management board against the grade received for a doctoral dissertation, licentiate thesis or equivalent demonstration of knowledge and skills, but must do so within 14 days of receiving the grade.
+In accordance with the paragraph 6, section 13 of the Regulations of the University of Tampere, a student may appeal in writing to the faculty council against the grade received for a doctoral dissertation, licentiate thesis or equivalent demonstration of knowledge and skills, but must do so within 14 days of receiving the grade.

-A student dissatisfied with the grade received for a Master's thesis or an equivalent study attainment or project may apply in writing to the school’s management board for rectification within 14 days after receiving the grade.
+A student dissatisfied with the grade received for a Master's thesis or an equivalent study attainment or project may apply in writing to the faculty council for rectification within 14 days after receiving the grade.

-A student dissatisfied with the grading of an assessed study attainment – other than those referred to in section 26 above – or with the recognition of studies completed elsewhere or of prior learning demonstrated in some other manner, may apply for rectification of the grading orally or in writing to the instructor who made the grading decision as regards grading, and to the person who decided on recognition as regards recognition of prior learning.
-A student dissatisfied with the grade received for a Bachelor’s thesis or equivalent may appeal in writing to the dean of the school in question.
+A student dissatisfied with the grading of an assessed study attainment – other than those referred to in section 26 above – or with the recognition of studies completed elsewhere or of prior learning demonstrated in some other manner, may apply for rectification of the grading orally or in writing to the instructor who made the grading decision as regards grading, and to the person who decided on recognition as regards recognition of prior learning demonstrated in some other manner.
+A student dissatisfied with the grade received for a Bachelor’s thesis or equivalent may appeal in writing to the dean of the faculty in question.

 An appeal against a grade received for a course must be lodged within 14 days of the date on which the student has access to the assessment results and to information on the application of the assessment criteria to his/her work.